pachyderm/pachyderm/README.md

   is smart enough to only process the new data.

 ## Getting Started
-To start deploying your end-to-end version-controlled data pipelines, run Pachyderm [locally](https://docs.pachyderm.com/latest/getting_started/local_installation/) or try us on [Hub](https://docs.pachyderm.com/latest/pachhub/pachhub_getting_started/) with little to no setup.
+To start deploying your end-to-end version-controlled data pipelines, run Pachyderm [locally](https://docs.pachyderm.com/latest/getting_started/local_installation/) or try us for free on [Hub](https://docs.pachyderm.com/latest/pachhub/pachhub_getting_started/) with little to no setup.
 You can also [deploy on AWS/GCE/Azure](https://docs.pachyderm.com/latest/deploy-manage/deploy/amazon_web_services/) in about 5 minutes.

 You can also refer to our complete [documentation](https://docs.pachyderm.com) to see tutorials, check out example projects, and learn about advanced features of Pachyderm.